CE-Timmer/spicy-lyrics/README.md

 # DockBridge

-`DockBridge` is a Spicetify extension built to feed rich playback and lyric data into `SpotifyDock`.
+`DockBridge` is a standalone Spicetify extension package built to feed rich playback and lyric data into `SpotifyDock`.

 It keeps the Spicy Lyrics core pipeline available for lyric state, timing, and metadata capture, but removes the user-openable UI lifecycle so it can run quietly beside the original Spicy Lyrics extension.

+Important:

+- standalone package: yes
+- standalone replacement for original Spicy Lyrics UI: no
+- intended runtime pairing: original `spicy-lyrics` + `dockbridge.js`

 ## What It Does